Anthony Rocco Martin: Ultimate Fighting Championship

 Martin faced Olivier Aubin-Mercier on September 16, 2017, at UFC Fight Night 116.
 He lost the back-and-forth fight via split decision.

 Martin faced Keita Nakamura in a welterweight bout on April 21, 2018, at UFC Fight Night 128.
 He won the fight via unanimous decision.

 Martin faced Ryan LaFlare on October 6, 2018, at UFC 229.
 He won the fight via knockout in the third round after dropping LaFlare with a head kick and following up with punches.
 This victory marked Martin's first professional victory by way of knockout.

 Martin faced Jake Matthews on December 2, 2018, at UFC Fight Night 142.
 He won the fight via an anaconda choke in round three.

 Martin faced Sérgio Moraes on March 9, 2019, at UFC Fight Night 146.
 He won the fight by unanimous decision.

 Martin faced Demian Maia on June 29, 2019, at UFC on ESPN: Ngannou vs. dos Santos.
 He lost the fight via majority decision.

 Martin faced Ramazan Emeev on November 9, 2019, at UFC on ESPN+ 21.
 He won the fight via unanimous decision.

 Martin was scheduled to face David Zawada on April 25, 2020.
 However, on April 9 the promotion indicated that the pairing had been scrapped as a result of the COVID-19 pandemic.

 As the last fight of his prevailing contract, Martin faced Neil Magny on June 6, 2020, at UFC 250.
 He lost the bout via unanimous decision.

 Martin and the UFC parted ways after the completion of his most recent contract allowing him to negotiate with other promotions.

-Post UFC
+CES

 Martin made his first appearance since leaving the UFC headlining against Tim Bazer at CES 68 on May 6, 2022.
 He won the bout via brabo choke in the second round.